lqdev/luisquintanilla.me/_src/responses/what-is-chatgpt-why-it-works-wolfram.md

 ---
-title: "What Is ChatGPT Doing … and Why Does It Work?"
+title: "What Is ChatGPT Doing…and Why Does It Work?"
 targeturl: https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/
 response_type: bookmark
 dt_published: "2023-02-14 23:30"